Buy Richard Hunter’s Huntersounds Patch Set for Digitech RP!

 DigiTech RP155 Guitar Multi Effects Pedal with USB

 Finally, if you’ve got an RP200 lying around and you want to make use of it, go for it.
-It has no USB connection, so you have to enter the patch data by hand (which takes an hour or so), but it certainly sounds good (except for the reverbs, which are just barely good enough for live work).
-Just keep in mind that if the thing breaks (which happens sometimes with a chip-based device that went out of production ten years or so ago), you’re going to have to re-enter your patch data by hand into another RP200 if you want to keep using those sounds.
+It has no USB connection, so you have to enter the patch data by hand (which takes an hour or so), and you can’t use it to record directly to your computer, which you can do on any of the other RPs.
+(An RP with USB is a big bargain just for that 24-bit computer audio interface.)
+That said, it certainly sounds good (except for the reverbs, which are just barely good enough for live work).
+Just keep in mind that if the thing breaks (which happens sometimes with a chip-based device that went out of production over ten years ago), you’re going to have to re-enter your patch data by hand into another RP200 if you want to keep using those sounds.
 Trust us when we say that the USB connection with the newer RPs pays for itself fast if you’re in that kind of situation.

 Q: What else do I need besides the patch set?